Congress is the real winner in Gujarat: Shiv Sena

 "Although you see the BJP coming to power, the real winner is the Congress party.
 They may have lost, but have defeated the BJP," Raut said.

-He pointed out that the BJP had been in power for over 20 years in Gujarat.
+He pointed out that the Gujarat had been in power for over 20 yeas in Gujarat.

 "Coming to power is not a big thing," Raut said.